5TFG4/Weaver/docs/Notes_en.md

   - Support historical data fetching and save it to a local database.
   - Provide standardized interfaces to facilitate the addition of new exchanges.
 - **Design Features:**
-  - Execute high-concurrency tasks using Celery.
+  - Manages multiple exchange connectors through plugin architecture.
-  - Dynamically load implementations for different exchanges.
+  - Direct API calls with async support for high-performance data operations.

 #### **3. WallE (Data Storage Module)**